trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/stop-lookup.md

 ### How often does the data format changes?
 Do breaking changes happen?

-This dataset has the **stable** status.
-This means that we will communicate when fields are added, or changed.
-When breaking changes are made, you will get three months or more to update your implementations.
+This API has the **stable** status.
+When breaking changes are made, you will get six months or more to update your implementations.
+Examples of breaking changes are the changes to existing fields or query parameters, or in case new query parameters are required to keep the results the same.
+The addition of new fields isn't considered a breaking change, and can happen without warning.

 ## Using ResRobot Stop lookup